Skip to Content

 Accidents can be overwhelming, and it is easy to start throwing around phrases such as “file a claim” or “file a lawsuit” interchangeably.
 However, it’s key to understand the difference between the two terms.

 For starters, a claim is a legal demand for compensation.
 This usually involves a request to an insurance company for payment following an accident.
 Lawsuits, on the other hand, are legal actions decided in court and involve one party (the plaintiff) suing another party (the defendant) for compensation.
-In each instance, you will want to contact an experienced lawyer to provide more concrete answers to some of your questions, including what can you sue for in a car accident or will the other party’s insurance cover my medical bills.
+In each instance, you will want to contact an experienced and good personal injury lawyer to provide more concrete answers to your questions, including what can you sue for in a car accident or will the other party’s insurance cover your medical bills.

 The two do have something in common.
 How long after an accident can you sue and how long after an accident you can claim an injury depends on the statute of limitations for the state the incident occurred in.